Is Oxford or Cambridge Better For Economics in 2025?

 oxbridge grads grey what are they doing

 Cambridge differs especially when it comes to the starting salary.
-After 15 months from graduation, students have been recorded earning around £50,000 with it growing to £67,000.
-When it comes to applying, it is important to ask yourself how important starting salaries are for you, which type of profession you wish to dive into after graduation.
+After 15 months from graduation, students have been recorded earning around £50,000, with it growing to £67,000.
+When it comes to applying, it is important to ask yourself how important starting salaries are for you, and which type of profession you wish to dive into after graduation.

 Final Thoughts